aramisgithub/questpresentation/script/document.md

 Honor is vital in Mulan.
 As Mulan dishonours her family, she does not fit into the traditional female values that all must adhere to.
-Mulan is also clumsy and embarrasses herself in front of the matchmaker, which also both go against the values.
+Mulan is also clumsy and embarrasses herself in front of the matchmaker, which both go against the values as well.
+It is important to remember that Mulan is not doing this on purpose, and actually *wants* to be liked and fit in, but she finds this too difficult to maintain for more than a short period of time.

 ## Odyssey

 King Odysseus is at home in Ithaca, with his wife, Penelope, and newborn son, Telemachus.
-The King is well-liked and respected, which give him pride and happiness.
+He is well-liked, popular and respected by his people, which gives him pride and happiness.

 ## Comparison

-While Odysseus is full of pride and honor, and is respected by his people, Mulan is clumsy and is not respected by her her family.
-These are polar opposites already.
+While Odysseus is full of pride and honor, and is respected by his people, Mulan is clumsy and is not respected by her her family or anyone else in her home village.
+Polar opposites between these two tales can be seen already!
+It is not very surprising, since the Odyssey was chosen by us for this very reason.

 # Call to adventure